bismarabia/AdvancedPagerSlider-Flutter/README.md

 # AdvancedPagerSlider-Flutter

-An Advanced version of Flutter [PageView] (https://github.com/bismarabia/AdvancedPagerSlider-Flutter) with more extra awesome widgets.
+An Advanced version of Flutter [PageView] [github-link] with more extra awesome widgets.

 ## Usage